FALL 2014 Semester Pre-Arrival Information

 The report date in item 5 of your I-20 is a specific date that requires you to enter the United States by that date.
 If you do not enter the U.S. by the report date on your I-20, you can be denied entry into the U.S. Once you enter the U.S., you must report to the ISSS at Texas Tech University within 15 days of your date of entry, participate in the orientation sessions, and register for classes.

 Do not attempt to enter the United States any earlier than 30 days before your report date in item 5 of your Form I-20.
 If there is a problem with the I-20, please contact the ISSS at I20@ttu.edu as soon as possible and before you depart for the United States.
-Protect and secure your documents on your person before and during your flight, and after you arrive in the U.S. When you arrive at the U.S. Port of Entry (POE), you must submit the I-20 form, your passport with the valid F-1 visa and the I-94 card (you will receive this card to fill out on the flight to the U.S.) to the U.S. POE inspection official.
+Protect and secure your documents on your person before and during your flight, and after you arrive in the U.S. When you arrive at the U.S. Port of Entry (POE), you must submit the I-20 form and your passport with the valid F-1 visa to the U.S. POE inspection official.
 You might also be asked for evidence of payment of the SEVIS fee.
 Your I-20 will be returned to you at the POE.
-It is imperative that you bring your passport, I-20, and I-94 with you when you come to the ISSS for check-in.
+It is imperative that you bring your passport, I-20, and copy of your I-94 (which is now automated and you must retrieve a copy at https://i94.cbp.dhs.gov/I94/request.html with you when you come to the ISSS for check-in.
 Also, if you have attended any other academic institution in the U.S., we should have copies of the I-20s from those institutions.
-For emergencies at the port of entry call 806-252-4616.

 Students on F-1 and J-1 visas should have at least $4,000 in their possession upon arrival in Lubbock.
 We recommend that you bring as much of the amount as you are allowed to transfer.
 Please plan accordingly.
 Tuition and fee payments are due before classes begin.